BISAC Categories by Love of Books Australia-wide

 Tips for Selecting the Right BISAC Subject Codes

-I. Lewis – Director Love of Books Australia-wide says: The right BISAC Codes are ones that describe your content in an accurate and concise manner.
+Our Love of Books Australia-wide team says: The right BISAC Codes are ones that describe your content in an accurate and concise manner.
 It’s never a good idea to go for code that are applicable to only a few chapters or touch on one peripheral topic or theme of work.

 However, if your book has more than one subject matter, you may select more than one subject code.
 BISG best practices is that you select no more than three BISAC Codes.
 Choosing three BISAC Codes is considered the best practice to help ensure the broadest reach for your book.
 It’s not a good idea to give your book only one opportunity to be found when you can give it three.
 As a rule of thumb, look for codes that reflect the breadth and depth of your book’s content.